 This is an extract from Spacehive’s complete guide to crowdfunding, download your free copy of the guide here.

-The first thing to do is check if your idea has what it takes to be crowdfunded i.e. will your project appeal to enough people who would pledge cash, skills and stuff to it.
+The first thing to do is check if your idea has what it takes to be crowdfunded i.e. will your project appeal to enough people who would be willing to back you with their cash.
 This section will help you review your idea, and where necessary, help you rework it into something that people won’t be able to resist getting behind.

 So before you get started, ask yourself these five questions.